artyom-mameev/quester/README.md

     data: 'classpath:/sql/triggers.sql'
 ```

-#### To enable oAuth2 authorization with Google, you need to [create a new project in Google Developers  Console](https://www.balbooa.com/gridbox-documentation/how-to-get-google-client-id-and-client-secret) and add your `cliend ID` and `client secret` to the application.yml file.
+#### To enable oAuth2 authorization with Google, you need to [create a new project in Google Developers  Console](https://www.balbooa.com/gridbox-documentation/how-to-get-google-client-id-and-client-secret) and add your `client ID` and `client secret` to the application.yml file.

 ```yaml
   security: